Middle School is fast approaching; here are some frequently asked questions from our parents and students.

 At Granite Oaks Middle School each student is assigned to an academy.
 Academies are teams of up to four teachers with 70 to 140 students, depending on the number of teachers in the academy.
 In this environment teachers are better able to collaborate with each other to assist students who may need extra help and support.
 The teachers are in separate classrooms and students rotate among the academy classrooms.

 The cafeteria offers several choices of entrées each day.
+The daily lunch menu is available online.

 Are there after-school sports or clubs?

 YES --- there are fall, winter and spring sports and clubs --- have your student get involved.
+Specific information on sports available online.

 A panel of counselors, teachers, and select eighth grade students from Granite Oaks will visit all five feeder schools sixth grade classes in April.
 An informational packet for you to review will be handed to each student to bring home following the sixth grade presentations.
 Your student will be able to select their electives and return the form to their teacher to forward to the middle school.
 In August, your student will be contacted to attend WEB (Welcome Everybody).
 This is a day that the students are placed in small groups, tour the campus and participate in small group activities.
 Academy assignments will be posted outside the Granite Oaks office the Friday before the school year starts.
 All students are given their class schedules during homeroom the first day of school.
 If your student has any outstanding RUSD fines for books or materials, they will not be able to pick up their class schedules until the fine is settled.